 Next Generation Networks, multiple access networks can connect customers to a core network based on IP technology.
-These access networks include fiber optics or coaxial cable networks connected to fixed locations or customers connected through Wi-Fi as well as to 3G networks connected to mobile users.
+These access networks include fibre optics or coaxial cable networks connected to fixed locations or customers connected through Wi-Fi as well as to 3G networks connected to mobile users.

 As a result, in the future, it would be impossible to identify whether the next generation network is a fixed or mobile network and the wireless access broadband would be used both for fixed and mobile services.
 It would then be futile to differentiate between fixed and mobile networks both fixed and mobile users will access services through a single core network.
-Cloud based data services are expected to come.
+Cloud-based data services are expected to come.

 India has launched more than 50 satellites of various types, since its first attempt in 1975.
-The organization responsible for Indian satellites is the Indian Space Research Organization (ISRO).
+The organisation responsible for Indian satellites is the Indian Space Research Organization (ISRO).
 Most Satellites have been launched from various vehicles, including American, Russian, European satellite-launch rockets, and the U.S. Space Shuttle.
 First Indian satellite Aryabhata on 19th April 1975, later Bhaskara, Rohini, INSAT, Edusat, IRS, GSAT, Kalpana, Cartosat, IMS, Chandrayaan, ResourceSat, RiSat, AnuSat, etc.

-Well guys this is how telecom Industry is growing in India, hope to see India far ahead of other countries in near future.
+Well, guys, this is how telecom Industry is growing in India, hope to see India far ahead of other countries in near future.